 Efficient timber management:

 If you want to keep your woodland healthy, you need to manage it.
 Doing nothing for your woodland is doing something wrong.
-In order to know what to do, you need a forest management plan.
-There are many forest management plans landowners can get, both regulatory (no tax benefit) and regulatory (tax benefit).
-Even if you have a forest management plan, it can sometimes be difficult to find a logger to do a timber sale on your property using that plan.
-Landowners in cooperatives have the option to collaborate with their neighbors to conduct shared timber sales.
-This allows them to enhance the health of their forest and get a greater return from their timber sale.
+To know what to do, you need a forest management plan.
+There are many types of plans you can get, both non-regulatory (no tax benefit) and regulatory (tax benefit).
+Even if you have a management plan, it can be difficult to find a logger to do a timber sale on your property using the plan.
+Landowners in cooperatives have the option to collaborate with their neighbors to conduct shared timber sales, enhancing the health of their forest and get a greater return from their timber sale.

 How can you get involved?